 So, what accounts for this misdirection?

 Some, like the excellent More in Common, argue it's just not possible to raise the profile of climate on its own terms when big issues like the economy or health dominate.
 While on balance I disagree, I at least see the logic.
-But I've simply never seen any credible evidence that, given the choice, co-benefit messages are our best card to play with the public.

-No matter what we do or want climate will continue to get dragged into cost of living, economy and energy security debates.
+But I've simply never seen No matter what we do or want climate will continue to get dragged into cost of living, economy and energy security debates.
 After all, words aren't magic.
 It's simply that we should be more discerning about when we engage these types of messages and why.